Before you start, ensure that:

 6. Set up the Elementor page builder

-Go to Elementor > Settings.
-Disable default colors and default fonts like so.
-I’d recommend enabling Elementor for Pages and Products.
+Elementor > Settings.
+Disable Default Colors and Disable Default fonts like so.
+We recommend enabling Elementor for only Pages.

 7. Set the homepage and blog